-"(2) in the case of a patent which claims a method of using a product, be limited to any use claimed by the patent and approved for the approved product before the expiration of the term of the patent under the provision of law under which the applicable regulatory review occurred; and
+(2) in the case of a patent which claims a method of using a product, be limited to any use claimed by the patent and approved for the approved product before the expiration of the term of the patent under the provision of law under which the applicable regulatory review occurred; and

-'(3) in the case of a patent which claims a method of manufacturing a product, be limited to the method of manufacturing as used to make the approved product."
+"(3) in the case of a patent which claims a method of manufacturing a product, be limited to the method of manufacturing as used to make the approved prod-

 Subsec. (c)(2).
 Pub.
-L. 100-670, §201(c), substituted '(3)(B)(i), (4)(B)(i), and (5)(B)(i)" for "and (3)(B)(i)"
+L. 100-670, §201(c), substituted "(3)(B)(i), (4)(B)(i), and (5)(B)(i)" for "and (3)(B)(i)"

 Subsec. (d)(1)(C).
 Pub.
-L. 100-670, §201(d), inserted "or the Secretary of Agriculture" after "and Human Services"
+L. 100-670, § 201(d), inserted "or the Secretary of Agriculture" after "and Human Services".

 Subsec. (d)(2)(A).
 Pub.
 L. 100-670, §201(e), amended subpar.
 (A) generally.
 Prior to amendment, subpar.
 (A) read as follows: "Within sixty days of the submittal of an application for extension of the term of a patent under paragraph (1), the Commissioner shall notify the Secretary of Health and Human Services if the patent claims any human drug product, a medical device, or a food additive or color additive or a method of using or manufacturing such a product, device, or additive and if the product, device, and additive are subject to the Federal Food, Drug, and Cosmetic Act, of the extension application and shall submit to the Secretary a copy of the application.
-Not later than thirty days after the receipt of an application from the Commissioner, the Secretary shall review the dates contained in the application pursuant to paragraph (1)(C) and determine the applicable regulatory review period, shall notify the Commissioner of the determination, and shall publish in the Federal Register a notice of such determination."
+Not later than thirty days after the receipt of an application from the Commissioner, the Secretary shall review the dates contained in the application pursuant to paragraph (1)(C) and determine the applicable regulatory review period, shall notify the Commissioner of the determination, and shall publish in the Federal Register a notice of such determinasubparagraph (A), not later than one hundred and eighty days after the publication of the determination under subparagraph (A), upon which it may reasonably be determined that the applicant did not act with due diligence during the applicable regulatory review period, the Secretary shall, in accordance with regulations promulgated by the Secretary determine if the applicant acted with due diligence during the applicable regulatory review period.
+The Secretary shall make such determination not later than ninety days after the receipt of such a petition.
+The Secretary may not delegate the authority to make the determination prescribed by this subparagraph to an office below the Office of the Commissioner of Food and Drugs.

 Subsec. (d)(2)(B).
 Pub.
-L. 100-670, $\S201(f)$ , amended subpar.
+L. 100-670, §201(f), amended subpar.
 (B) generally.
 Prior to amendment, subpar.
-(B) read as follows:
+(B) read as follows: "(i) If a petition is submitted to the Secretary under